dotnet/AspNetCore.Docs/aspnetcore/security/preventing-open-redirects.md

 ### An example attack

 A malicious user could develop an attack intended to allow the malicious user access to a user's credentials or sensitive information on your app.
 To begin the attack, they convince the user to click a link to your site's login page, with a `returnUrl` querystring value added to the URL.
 For example, the [NerdDinner.com](http://nerddinner.com) sample application (written for ASP.NET MVC) includes such a login page here: ``http://nerddinner.com/Account/LogOn?returnUrl=/Home/About``.

-If you navigate to the preceding link and log in, you are redirected to the site's [About page](http://nerddinner.com/Home/About).
-Imagine an attack designed to gain access to a user's credentials.
-The attacker creates a page that matches the look of the target app.
-The malicious site might use a similar domain name (for example, nerddiner.com, with a single 'n').
-The attacker lures a user to navigate to the site and log in, using a URL like this: ``http://nerddinner.com/Account/LogOn?returnUrl=http://nerddiner.com/Account/LogOn``.
-After successfully logging in, the user sees the page reload and they are prompted to log in again.
-The user will likely believe their first attempt to log in failed, and try again.
-The attacker stores the user's credentials, and redirects them back to their original site.
+The attack then follows these steps:

+1. User clicks a link to ``http://nerddinner.com/Account/LogOn?returnUrl=http://nerddiner.com/Account/LogOn`` (note, second URL is nerddi**n**er, not nerddi**nn**er).
+2. The user logs in successfully.
+3. The user is redirected (by the site) to ``http://nerddiner.com/Account/LogOn`` (malicious site that looks like real site).
+4. The user logs in again (giving malicious site their credentials) and is redirected back to the real site.

+The user will likely believe their first attempt to log in failed, and their second one was successful.
+They'll most likely remain unaware their credentials have been compromised.

 ![Open Redirection Attack Process](preventing-open-redirects/_static/open-redirection-attack-process.png)